 Cost: Free!
-The creator is free, the iOS/Android viewer is free, iOS publishing is free.
+The game app builder is free, the iOS/Android viewer is free, iOS publishing is free.
 But that’s about it.
 Wanna go Pro?
 For $299/year, you can publish to Android and Windows 8 and get a handful of additional features, such as in-app purchases, iAds, Game Center, external links, and Twitter TweetSheet, which allows users to tweet and share your game within the app.
 (If you’re a student or educator, they’ve also got special pricing via Studica.com)

 Want a robust app with full, unbridled control?
 Hire a professional.
 Want something you can knock out in a day or two?
 DIY app development may be for you.
 These services make learning how to make your own app accessible for just about anyone – and you can be successful with them too.

 Have you ever tried to build your own app using any of the DIY app builders listed above?
 What are your thoughts and which would you recommend?
 Let us know in the comments below.

 Get the latest from the Blue Label Labs' blog in your inbox.

 The Top 10 Dating Apps to Know This Year

 Meeting people is hard and getting to know them on an intimate…

 7 Features Any Parking App in NYC Must Have

 Finding parking in New York City can be an absolute nightmare.
 Luckily,…